telecombcn-dl/2017-dlai-team4/index.md

 ### Transfer learning: VGG16
 We've replicated what we've done with VGG19 with other pretrained models.
-The first, obvious, choice was it's little brother VGG16.
+The first, obvious, choice was its little brother VGG16.
 It's basically the same model but with 3 missing layers.
 We hoped that a simpler architecture would yield less overfitting problems.

 This was in fact the case!
-Not only that, but with less overfitting control techniques we avoided crippling the real performance of the model obtaining far better results: up to acc=28%, val_acc=24%!
+Not only that, but with less overfitting control techniques we avoided crippling the real performance of the model obtaining far better results: up to **acc=28%**, **val_acc=24%**!

 ![](images/vgg16.png?raw=true)